SygniaLabs/fullstack-dev-task/README.md

 If you prefer to develop locally:
 1. Clone the repo
-2. Choose the relevant file based on your preference (.py / .ipynb)
+2. Choose the relevant file based on your preference (.py / .ipynb / .ts)
 3. Follow the instructions in the file